CDSoft/luax/README.md

     Lua and Compilation options can not be mixed.

+    Environment variables:

+      LUA_INIT_5_4, LUA_INIT
+                        code executed before handling command line options and scripts (not in compilation mode).
+                        When LUA_INIT_5_4 is defined, LUA_INIT is ignored.

 When compiling scripts (options `-t` and `-o`), the main script shall be the first one.
 Other scripts are libraries that can be loaded by the main script.